-Oil prices are still currently volatile due to the negative fluctuations of the R/\$ exchange rate and uncertainties around potential supply disruptions stemming from political tension in the Middle East.
-Oil prices are projected to remain at the high rate of between \$100 to \$110 per barrel for 2015.
-BER further forecasts the Rand to end 2014 at an average of R10.89/\$ and is expected to end 2015 at R10.30/\$.
+Oil prices are currently volatile due to uncertainties around potential supply disruptions stemming from political tension in the Middle East, Iran's nuclear capabilities, and hostilities between Turkey and Syria.
+As a result, BER have projected oil prices to remain at the high rate of between \$100 and \$110 per barrel for 2014.
+BER further forecasts the rand to end 2013 at an average of R8,57 against the dollar, and 2014 at R8,43.